syncr/pirate_traders/README.md

 Pirate Traders
 ==============

-Imagine if the high seas were regulated like Swiss train system with routes, currents, and ports all assembled in harmonious union.
-Not likely, but it makes a more interesting project.
+Imagine if the high seas were regulated by a Pirate mafia protecting trading routes and ports.

+Not too likely, but it makes a more interesting project.
 So there...

 Tech: Ruby and PostgreSQL

 ##Tables
-Currents
-Ports
+Ports (id, name)
+Routes (id, name)
+Route_details (id, port_id, route_id)

+##Functions covered:
+CRUD methods for Ports, Routes
+UI support for puts
+    * add a port
+    * delete a port
-ports
+    * view all ports
+    * add a route
+    * view all routes
+    * add a port to a route
+    * show all lines associated with a port

-Authors: Ruben Rhodes & Jeremy Whitaker
+Author: Jeremy Whitaker